 Bring your questions to the Q&A session and stay for networking.

-Auckland event details
+Wellington event details

 Time: 4.30pm arrival, 5.00pm start, 7.00pm finish

-Seats are limited – register now to secure your place
+Seats are limited – register now to secure your place in Wellington

-Registrations close 5.00pm Thursday 26 March
+Registrations close 5.00pm Friday 17 April.

 This initiative is part of our work to promote inclusion and representation by building governance capability and empowering ethnic community members to participate in public sector governance and decision‑making.

-Speakers’ bios for the Auckland event
+Speakers’ bios for the Wellington event

 Stella Kotrotsos